yiisoft/security/README.md

 The `Crypto` module provides a modern, authenticated encryption layer based on `AEAD` ciphers.
 It provides three built‑in cryptors:

-- `KdfCryptor` – derives a fresh DEK per message using a KDF.
+- `KdfCryptor` – derives a fresh `DEK` per message using a `KDF`.
-- `EnvelopeCryptor` – wraps a random DEK with a KEK derived from the secret.
+- `EnvelopeCryptor` – wraps a random `DEK` with a KEK derived from the secret.
-- `VersionedCryptor` – adds a version prefix to delegate to different cryptors
+- `VersionedCryptor` – adds a version prefix to delegate to different cryptors.

 ### Basic usage example